 If we log into Oracle, we can see that our database updates have been applied:

 Octopus Deploy supports deploying to many database technologies (Microsoft SQL Server, MariaDB, MySQL, Oracle, PostgreSQL, etc.) as well as many different deployment methods (DACPAC, DbUp, Flyway, Liquibase, RoundhousE, etc.).
-I hope this post has helped you understand how you can use Octopus Deploy to deploy to an Oracle database using Liquibase.
+I hope this post helps you understand how you can use Octopus to deploy to an Oracle database using Liquibase.